rpiRobotics/ARM-21-02-F-19-Robot-Motion-Program/README.md

 The GUI currently only support FANUC and ABB robot.

 ## Tesseract Visualization

+### Pre-request

+Set up an environment variable `GAZEBO_MODEL_PATH` the the value with the path to `(the repo)/config/urdf`

+#### Windows
+For Windows os, please follow this [link](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0) to setup your environment variables.

+### Launch Visualization

 Once the GUI is running, on the browser type in `localhost:8000`, the Tesseract environment will be shown.
+The selected robot will be moved to the center of the simulation.

+In motion program update stage, once the solution file and the command file is selected, you can click `Run Visualization`.
+The robot will move as the ideal (i.e. if there's no joint constraints) command.

 ## Dependancies
 ### Robot Drivers: